Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Background and Related Work: Generalists and Specialists

-Adding registers is elegantly simple to implement, and they preserve the advantages of plain ViTs; they can natively drop tokens and are compatible with SOTA self-supervised learning algorithms.
-In theory, registers can benefit any plain, noncausal transformer.
-These several advantages account for registers' \emph{significant and immediate} impact, including their application beyond image data \cite{dong2024hymbahybridheadarchitecturesmall, vaquero2024lost, leigh2024tokenization, messaoud2025towards, hu2024fm, thimonier2024t, omranpour2024higher}.
-For these reasons, ViT+Registers is the primary inspiration behind our method, Jumbo.
+Registers are elegant, simple, and keep the plain ViT interface.
+In theory, registers can benefit any plain, non-causal transformer.
+These advantages account for registers' \emph{significant and immediate} impact including in applications beyond images \ccitep{dong2024hymbahybridheadarchitecturesmall, vaquero2024lost, leigh2024tokenization, messaoud2025towards, hu2024fm, thimonier2024t, omranpour2024higher}.
+Our Jumbo is inspired by ViT+Registers: see Fig. \ref{fig:sophia} for their relationship and key differences.

-\textbf{Hiera.} Our work aligns spiritually with Hiera \cite{ryali2023hiera}, simplifying hierarchical transformers, such as Swin \cite{liu2021swin} or MViT \cite{fan2021multiscale}, by replacing convolutions with pooling layers.
-Although hierarchical models are incompatible with token dropping out-of-the-box, \citet{ryali2023hiera} engineer a solution allowing Hiera to be pretrained with masked autoencoding \cite{he2022masked}.
-However, Hiera is not fast --- e.g., its fastest variant has $0.58 \times$ the throughput of our Jumbo ViT-small.